-Wednesday, Apr.
+Wednesday, Jul.
 23, 2014

 87 ° Fair

 Local school systems come to Virginia Wesleyan's campus to conduct interviews in the fall and spring of each school year.
 At this time they will interview any student that is currently student teaching.
 It is very important that students take advantage of this opportunity.
 More information can be provided about this through the career services department on campus.

 Virginia Wesleyan College requires two placements in the student teaching experience and in each placement the student is given a letter grade.
-The grade is based on the evaluations from the supervisor, cooperating teacher, the school administrator, and the college seminar instructor.
+The grade is based on the evaluations from the college supervisor, cooperating teacher, the school administrator, and the college seminar instructor.